unnatik09/RAG_ALICE_IN_WONDERLAND/README.md

    Split the text into manageable chunks (e.g., 500 tokens).

 3. **Generate Embeddings**
-   Use `SentenceTransformers` to embed chunks.
+   Use **OpenAIEmbeddings** for chunk embeddings.

 4. **Store in Vector DB**
-   Save embeddings in **FAISS** for fast similarity search.
+   Save embeddings in **Chroma** for fast similarity search.

 5. **Query**
-   User asks a question → query is embedded → FAISS retrieves relevant passages → OpenAI API generates the final answer.
+   User asks a question → query is embedded → Chroma retrieves relevant passages → OpenAI API generates the final answer.

-6. **Answer Generation**
-   A local LLM (HuggingFace / Ollama) generates an answer grounded in retrieved passages.

----